 The Town of Millington occupies about 598 acres.
-Approximately 120 acres are included in the Critical Area (see Map 6-3: Critical Areas).
+Including tidal waters, approximately 135 acres are included in the Critical Area (see Map 6-3: Critical Areas).
 The Millington Critical Area Overlay District was created to implement regulations and measures to protect and enhance water quality and habitat resources within the Town's Critical Area.
 All development in the Town's Critical Area must be carefully designed to meet the regulations adopted in the Town's Zoning Ordinance and Subdivision Regulations.